firedrakeproject/firedrake-fluids/README.md

 from the Firedrake-Fluids `doc` directory.

 ## Citing

 To cite Firedrake-Fluids, please use:

 **C. T. Jacobs and M. D. Piggott (2014)**. *Firedrake-Fluids v0.1: numerical modelling of shallow water flows using a performance-portable automated solution framework*, Geosci.
 Model Dev.
 Discuss., 7, 5699-5738, [doi:10.5194/gmdd-7-5699-2014](http://dx.doi.org/10.5194/gmdd-7-5699-2014).

+## Build status

+[Buildbot](http://buildbot.net/) is used to perform automated testing of Firedrake-Fluids each time a change is made to the codebase.
+The current status of the `master` branch can be found [here](http://buildbot-ocean.ese.ic.ac.uk:8080/builders/firedrake-fluids).

 ## Contact